swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 Now, a protocol is usable as a Type when it:

 1. Does _not_ include `Self` requirements - and
-2. if it has no associated type requirements _or_ if all its associated types are fixed.
+2. if it has no associated type requirements _or_ if all its associated types are known.

 #### Examples: